brainstormforce/header-footer-elementor/readme.txt

 == Changelog ==

 ### 1.6.37.1 ###
-- Improvement: - Added support for PHPStan for improved code quality checks.
+- Improvement: - Improved code quality syntax and secutiry checks for better coding standerds and practices.

 = 1.6.37 =
 - Improvement: Compatibility with latest Elementor and Elementor Pro 3.23 version.